-The Whistler Children’s Festival features a series of kid-friendly events and activities in the summer.
-It usually happens at the ski resort in July.
+The Whistler Children’s Festival features a series of kid-friendly events and activities in the spring or summer.
+In 2023 it happens at the ski resort in May.

 Visit the Whistler Children’s Festival‘s website for more information about the event.